-Using Edge Clustering to Assign Nodes to Overlapping Communities
+Using Link Clustering to Assign Nodes to Overlapping Communities

 We have examined various approaches to community and dense subgraph detection (see here, here, and here).

-What they all have in common is they assign nodes into non-overlapping groups.
+What they all have in common is that they assign nodes into non-overlapping groups.
 That is, nodes are either in one group or another but cannot belong to multiple groups at once.
-While this may make sense for a lot of substantive settings, it might not make sense for other ones, where multiple group memberships are normal (e.g., think of high school).
+While this may make sense in many substantive settings, it might not make sense in others where multiple group memberships are common (e.g., high school).

-Methodologically, overlapping community detection methods are not as well-developed as classical community detection methods.
-Here, we review one simple an intuitive approach that combines the idea of clustering nodes by computing a similarity metric on the links, but instead of using a rank order metric like the edge-betweenness (Girvan and Newman 2002) or the edge clustering (Radicchi et al. 2004) to delete edges, we compute pairwise similarities between links.
-We then cluster the links using standard hierarchical clustering methods, which because nodes are incident to many links results in a multi-group clustering of the nodes for free.
-This approach is called link clustering (Ahn, Bagrow, and Lehmann 2010).
+Methodologically, overlapping community detection methods are less well developed than classical community detection methods.
+Here, we review a simple and intuitive approach that clusters nodes by computing a similarity metric on the links; instead of using a rank-order metric like edge betweenness (Girvan and Newman 2002) or edge clustering (Radicchi et al. 2004) to delete edges, we compute pairwise similarities between links.
+We then cluster the links using standard hierarchical clustering methods, which, because nodes are incident to many links, results in a multi-group clustering of the nodes for free.
+This approach is called link clustering (Ahn et al. 2010).

 The key idea behind link clustering is that similar links should be assigned to the same clusters.
 How do we compute the similarity between links?

-According to Ahn, Bagrow, and Lehmann (2010) two links \(e_{ik}\) and \(e_{jk}\) are similar if they share a node \(v_k\) and the other two nodes incident to each link (\(v_i, v_j\)) are themselves similar.
-To measure the similarity between this pair of nodes, we can use any of the off-the-shelf vertex similarity measures that we have seen in action (see lecture notes on local similarity metrics), like Jaccard, cosine, or Dice.
-Ahn, Bagrow, and Lehmann (2010) use the Jaccard, so that is what we will use.
+According to Ahn et al. (2010), two links \(e_{ik}\) and \(e_{jk}\) are similar if they share a node \(v_k\) and the other two nodes incident to each link (\(v_i, v_j\)) are themselves similar.
+To measure the similarity between this pair of nodes, we can use any of the off-the-shelf vertex similarity measures we have seen in action (see the lecture notes on local similarity metrics), such as Jaccard, cosine, or Dice.
+Ahn et al. (2010) use the Jaccard, so that is what we will use.

 edge.sim <- function(h) {